Peter Copley (composer)

-Peter Copley (b.
-Hove, East Sussex, 14 March 1962) is a British composer, cellist and pianist.
+Peter Copley (born 1962) is a British composer, cellist and pianist.

+Biography

+Copley was born in 1962 in Hove, England.
 As a boy, Copley was a pupil at Brighton College; he went on to study composition at the Royal Academy of Music and privately with Hans Keller.
-In 1985, he was awarded a Polish government scholarship to study at the Akademia Muzyczna in Krakow with Marek Stachowski.
+In 1985, he was awarded a Polish government scholarship to study at the Akademia Muzyczna in Kraków with Marek Stachowski.
 He subsequently completed a master's degree and Doctorate at the University of Sussex.

-Copley studied at the Dartington International Summer School in 1981 and 1983; in 2000 he made the first of several recent visits as a teacher and featured composer.

-Apart from his composing and performing, Peter is a visiting tutor at Sussex and Oxford Universities and an Associate Lecturer for the Open University, where he is also a Research Associate for the Music Faculty.
+Copley studied at the Dartington International Summer School in 1981 and 1983; in 2000 he made the first of several visits as a teacher and featured composer.
+He has been a visiting tutor at Sussex and Oxford University and an Associate Lecturer for the Open University, where he was also a Research Associate for the Music Faculty.
 A significant part of his output consists of educational music.

-In 1994, Peter Copley co - founded New Music Brighton, a collective of composers working in the Sussex region.
+In 1994, Peter Copley co-founded New Music Brighton, a collective of composers working in the Sussex region.

-Copley's many works include Farnham Fantasia for strings, recently performed in both the Royal Festival and Royal Albert Halls, and the Concerto for Trumpet, Strings and Percussion, first performed by John Wallace and the Brighton Philharmonic Orchestra under Barry Wordsworth as part of the orchestra’s 75th Birthday Weekend.
-Among his recent compositions are Elegiac Variations for Jan and Jane, for two violas and string orchestra, and Conversation Piece, for Percussion Ensemble, commissioned by Brighton & Hove Music Service.
+His many works include Farnham Fantasia for strings, performed in both the Royal Festival and Royal Albert Halls and the Concerto for Trumpet, Strings and Percussion which received its first performance by John Wallace and the Brighton Philharmonic Orchestra conducted by Barry Wordsworth in the orchestra’s 75th Birthday Weekend.

+1999 commissions included Miniature Overture for the Schubert Ensemble, and Unfrozen Architecture for Southern Winds.
+In 2001, Peter wrote A City Awakes, a large-scale work commissioned by the Brighton & Hove Philharmonic Society in celebration of Brighton and Hove’s elevation to city status.
+This was first performed by the Brighton Philharmonic orchestra in October 2002.

-2009 – 10 commissions include music for three short stories by Catherine Smith commissioned by Lewes Live Literature, a work for Sir John Tomlinson and the Brighton Youth Orchestra for the 2010 Brighton Festival and a composition for mandolin, commissioned by Alison Stephens for the 2010 Dartington International Summer School.
+Other compositions include The Midnight Skaters for voice and orchestra, commissioned by the Brighton Youth Orchestra and first performed at the 2010 Brighton Festival with Sir John Tomlinson, Concert Fantasy for mandolin commissioned by Alison Stephens for the 2010 Dartington International Summer School.